GitHub-Foundation-Learner/Demo-Repo/README.md

 # Demo-Repo

-This Repo is for demo purpose.
+This Repo is for practcing github.